15% OFF YOUR FIRST ORDER

 We love our pets, we want to keep them happy, but we also want to keep them clean and healthy, since they live with us.
 They climb on our furniture, snuggle with us, and play with us.
 Using harmful chemicals and harsh detergents is never a good answer, especially in a home where there are others who may be sensitive to those substances.

 This is where a natural pet spray can really shine, and where you can feel that you are providing the best for your pet, without putting anyone at risk, and without spending a ton of money, either.
 Whether you decide to go with a commercial natural pet spray or a homemade one, it is a wonderful solution for everyone involved!
-Just make sure your using proper essential oil dilution rates to avoid potential toxicity!
+Just make sure you’re using proper dilution rates to avoid potential toxicity!